• Skip to primary navigation

 Instructions

-• Preheat your oven to 420 deg F. Grease/spray a muffin pan or line it with 5 liners.
+• Preheat your oven to 420℉.
+Grease/spray a muffin pan or line it with 5 liners.
 Set aside.

 • In a medium bowl add egg and sugar and whisk until combined.
 Mix in oil, buttermilk and vanilla.
 Sift all the dry ingredients (flour, baking powder and salt) over the wet and fold until just combined.

 • The batter will be thick.
 Do not over mix.
-Fold in chocolate chips and strawberries.
-Save some chocolate chips and half of the strawberries to press on top.
+Fold in chocolate chips and flour tossed strawberries.
+Save half of the strawberries and some chocolate chips to press on top.

-• Fill your muffin pan with batter, all the way to the top.
-Press the remaining strawberry chunks and chocolate chips.
+• Fill your muffin pan with batter, all the way to top.
+Press the remaining strawberry chunks and chocolate chips on top.
 Sprinkle with coarse sugar.
-Bake at 420 deg F for 6 minutes and then keeping muffins in the oven, reduce the temperature to 375 deg F and continue to bake for another 20-25 minutes.
+Bake at 420℉ for 6 minutes.
+Then keeping muffins in the oven, reduce temperature to 375 deg F and continue to bake for another 20-25 minutes.
 A toothpick inserted in the center should come out mostly clean.

-• Cool in the pan for 5-10 minutes and cool further down on a wire stand.
-Enjoy warm and store any left overs in an air-tight container for up to 4 days.
+• Allow to cool in the pan for 5-10 minutes and cool further down on a wire stand.
+Enjoy warm and store any left overs in an air-tight container for up to 2 days.

 Notes

-• Muffins stay fresh in the refrigerator for 7 days and can be frozen for up to 3 months.
+• Muffins stay fresh at room temperature for 2 days and can be frozen for up to 3 months.

 • Thaw at room temperature/in refrigerator or microwave in small increments until warm before enjoying.